gaultier/blog/optimization-tales-cockroachdb-part1.md

 ### Why?

 In CockroachDB, indexes are a tuple, e.g. `(nid, via, value)`.
-Conceptually, this is how the index looks like:
+Conceptually, this is how the index looks like, with two tenants, `1` and `2`:

 ![Index](crdb_index.svg)